 To consider a report of the Corporate Director for Place Management & Regeneration.

-The Scrutiny Committee is invited to comment and note the report.
+The Area Committee is recommended to comment on and note the report.

 The following comments were made/ issues raised:-